conda/conda/docs/source/admin.rst

              config file : /Users/gergely/.condarc
        is foreign system : False

-However, because all channels are blocked except for “admin”, the user will receive this kind of message when seeking a package that is not available on the restricted channels::
+However, because all channels are blocked except for "admin", the user will receive this kind of message when seeking a package that is not available on the restricted channels::